Operations - Image Watermarking

 }

-You may alter the default center position of a watermark by providing a gravity parameter which takes one of the following: top-left, top, top-right, right, bottom-right, bottom, bottom-left, left.
+To adjust the default position, you can specify a gravity parameter with values such as top-left, top, top-right, right, bottom-right, bottom, bottom-left, left.

 For example, to position a watermark in the top-right corner, set the gravity value to top-right: